How To Build An AI Chatbot: A Comprehensive Guide

 Voice-based chatbots

-Voice-based chatbots are a type of AI-based chatbots that use speech-to-text and text-to-speech functions together with AI and Natural Language Processing.
-They are convenient since they don’t require typing anything – you can just speak out your request.
-They work in an essentially similar way – but with an added technology that allows the bot to convert the speech into textual segments to understand user intent and convert the textual response to speech to produce an answer.
+Voice-based chatbots use speech-to-text and text-to-speech functions together with AI and Natural Language Processing.
+Voice-based chatbots allow the user to get a response by speaking out the request instead of typing.
+They work similarly to ML-based bots – but with an added technology that allows the bot to convert the speech into textual segments to understand user intent and convert the textual response to speech to produce an answer.

 As the AI chatbots become smarter, more affordable, and easier to develop, rule-based chatbots are gradually becoming a thing of the past.
-Here are the key technologies that enable quick and efficient AI chatbot development
+Here are the key technologies that enable quick, efficient, and affordable AI chatbot development

 Architectural components of AI chatbots